Information for Quartix Technologies plc investors

 9. MAINTAIN GOVERNANCE STRUCTURES AND PROCESSES THAT ARE FIT FOR PURPOSE AND SUPPORT GOOD DECISION-MAKING BY THE BOARD

 The Board provides strategic leadership for the Group and operates within the scope of a robust corporate governance framework.
 Its purpose is to ensure the delivery of long-term shareholder value, which involves setting the culture, values and practices that operate throughout the business, and defining the strategic goals that the Group implements in its business plans.
-The Board defines a series of matters reserved for its decision and has delegated some of its responsibilities to Audit, Remuneration, Nominations and ESG Committees.
+The Board defines a series of matters reserved for its decision and has delegated some of its responsibilities to relevant Committees.
 The chair of each committee reports to the Board on the activities of that committee.

 The Audit Committee monitors the integrity of financial statements, oversees risk management and control, monitors the effectiveness of internal controls and reviews external auditor independence.

-Alison Seekings was appointed to Chairman of the Audit Committee following Paul Boughton’s resignation.
-The Audit Committee generally meets twice a year, as appropriate.
+Alison Seekings chairs the Audit Committee.
 The Committee exists to scrutinise and clarify any qualifications, recommendations and observations within the audited accounts and report of the Company’s auditor.
 When satisfied, the Committee presents the audited accounts and report to the Company’s Board and reviews the effectiveness of resultant corrective and preventative measures.

 The Remuneration Committee sets and reviews the compensation of Executive Directors including the setting of targets and performance frameworks for cash and share-based awards.